-Whether you are enjoying your healthy retirement years while considering the potential costs of long term care more than five years out, or you are considering your options as you see the reality of long term care in the near future, or you are presently receiving long term care assistance at home or in a facility, it is important to know your options.
+Whether you are enjoying your healthy retirement years while considering the potential costs of long term care, or you are considering your options as you see the reality of long term care in the near future, or you are presently receiving long term care assistance at home or in a facility, it is important to know your options.
 At Procino-Wells & Woodland, LLC, we help clients in various stages of planning to protect their assets from the costs of long term care.

 Medicaid is a federal program, governed locally by each state.
 Medicaid is often a potential payer source for the cost of long term care.
 Procino-Wells & Woodland, LLC acts as an advocate for you and your family to achieve Medicaid eligibility.
 We eliminate the misconceptions associated with Medicaid and guide you through the complex rules and processes.
 Moreover, because we understand the intricacies of the regulations, we can help you protect your assets by implementing proven planning strategies permissible under the law.

 After a consultation and comprehensive intake meeting, we are able to fully analyze your family’s current situation through a written Asset Protection Plan.
 This analysis provides a roadmap of the steps ahead, which often includes implementation of asset protection planning strategies.
 After implementation of the plan, we then complete and submit the Medicaid application on your behalf, seeing you through approval of benefits, every step of the way.